cassaicus/ResolutionChange/README.md

+You can select the maximum resolution for your MacBook’s Retina display.

 ResolutionChange - Instant Screen Resolution Switcher for macOS ResolutionChange is a lightweight menu bar app that lets you adjust your screen resolution with a single touch.
 No more navigating through settings—it's fast, intuitive, and always at your fingertips! 🎛️✨